 Due to the conditions caused by the pandemic, this year’s audition will be online and is by invitation only.
 Prospective students must submit a pre-recorded video no later than August 15 in order to be considered for an invitation to our virtual audition.
 After we have reviewed the video, you will receive an invitation to attend our online audition.
 Requirements for your video submission are below.

 Please note that the Colburn Dance Academy program for 2020–21 academic year will continue to be conducted online in our Colburn Connected Virtual Studio beginning in the fall and continue online until further notice.

 At the audition, Dance Academy artistic staff will give and observe a full ballet technique class.
 The class is taught in the Balanchine style and will run between 90 minutes and two hours.

-A year’s tuition is $6,500.
-Financial aid and scholarships are available.
-A limited number of scholarships is granted; please contact Gavin Kelley at email@example.com or 213-621-1085 for more information.
+A year’s tuition is $6,800.
+A limited number of merit scholarships are granted and financial aid is available.
+Please contact Gavin Kelley at email@example.com or 213-621-1085 for more information regarding financial aid.

-Students must attend another school to meet their state-mandated academic education requirements.
-Dance Academy classes, which are scheduled for the early part of the day, typically interfere with traditional high school hours, so we recommend students consider alternative academic programs, such as online schools and classes.
+However, students must attend an academic school to meet their state-mandated academic education requirements.
+Dance Academy classes, which are scheduled for the early part of the day, typically interfere with traditional high school hours, so students must consider alternative academic programs if Oak Crest is determined to not be an option.

 Contact Gavin Kelley at firstname.lastname@example.org or 213-621-1085 to inquire about residential availability.